roman-milk/roman-milk.github.io/michelles-story.md

  This chapter kept getting longer and longer so I decided to end it at this point.
 I have the next chapter almost ready with a new, exciting twist.
 One of the suggestions from a reader was to include a female celebrity in the story and I may try to do that in another subsequent chapter.
 Of course the woman would not be anyone we know... just a celebrity that the reader can put anyone's name on.

  Please send me your comments and suggestion, as I appreciate feedback from readers.
-Report_Story #1